 Students are responsible to examine the course description of each course listed below for details concerning prerequisites, which must be satisfied before registering for the course.
-(See Course Descriptions beginning on page 150.)
+(See Course Descriptions beginning on page 152.)

 Course # Title Credit Hours

-Religion See requirements on page 185
+Religion See LDSBC Religion requirements on page 185

 and Course Descriptions 4

-Total Re ligion Credit Hours 4
+Total Reli gion Credit Hours 4

-Collegewide Courses
+Collegewide C courses

 COM 122 Interpersonal Communications 3

 ENG 101 Introduction to College Writing 3

 IT 120 Integrated Computer Applications 3

 MATH 101 Personal Finance Math 3

 Total Collegewide Courses Credit Hours 12

-Certificate C Courses
+Certificate Courses

-IT 182 Hardware/Software Support (B- required) 5
+IT 181 Windows Client Support 4

-IT 183 Introduction to Networking 3
+IT 182 Hardware/Software Support (B-required) 5

 IT 184 Hardware/Software Support Lab 0

-IT 185 Windows Professional and Server 6
+IT 185 Windows Server and Networking 6

 IT 199 IT Internship 2

-Total Certificate Courses Credit Hours 16
+Total Certificate Courses Credit Hours 17

-Total Credit Hours for the Certificate 32
+Total Credit H ours for the Certificate 33

-Note: Students planning to serve a full-time LDS mission prior to graduation should consult with their academic advisor prior to registering for IT 182, IT 183, IT 185 and/ or IT 186.
+\Note: Students planning to serve a full-time LDS mission prior to graduation should consult with their academic advisor prior to registering for IT 181, 182, 184, and/or IT 185.